patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 ## Introduction
 ### Problem statement
-*Similar to what we could find in the Omdenas website*
+*Similar to what we could find in the Omdenas website* The problem systems we started the project with is here.

+The scope of this is quite broad and ambitious for a 3-month project.
+While still aiming high, we kept this in mind to inform our decision making.
+For example, when deciding which words in the dataset to focus on, we included words that would be most likely to be used in a medical context.
+And we worked with the thinking that this is an initial proof-of-concept, of a solution we would like to develop further in future.

 ### Sign language processing
 *We could do a brief description of the different tasks that are possible with SLP*